Roger Freestone

-Roger Freestone (born 19 August 1968) is a former Wales international goalkeeper.
+Roger Freestone (born 19 August 1968) is a Welsh former international footballer who played as a goalkeeper.
+He has the distinction of being one of a relatively small group of footballers to play 500 English Football League matches for one club, the only other Welshmen being Ryan Giggs, Neville Southall and Len Weare.

 Club career

 Born in Caerleon, near Newport, Monmouthshire, Freestone began his career at Newport County as a trainee before moving to Chelsea in 1987 for £95,000.
 During his time there he was never the established first choice, being behind Eddie Niedzwiecki, Kevin Hitchcock and Dave Beasant, and was loaned out to Swansea City and Hereford United.
 He eventually joined Swansea on a permanent deal in 1991, for a fee of £45,000, and went on to spend over a decade, the majority of his career, at the Welsh club.

 In 2001 a rumoured move to rivals Cardiff City was met with anger from Swansea fans as they did not want to lose him.
 He left the club after thirteen years and went on to sign for Newport County in 2004, but his contract was cancelled several months later by mutual consent owing to recurring injury problems and he eventually retired.

 The way in which he left Swansea City angered a lot of fans.
 Then-manager Kenny Jackett said he made a tough choice in releasing Roger Freestone and the supporters felt they had missed an opportunity to give a proper send-off that he deserved for his contribution.

 Freestone is considered a legend among Swansea fans.
 In 1995, he briefly became the clubs penalty taker, where he converted three out of three spot-kicks.
 His talent as a shot stopper lead to him keeping 22 clean sheets in a season, which was a club record, until Dorus de Vries broke the record in the 2009–10 season.